catorsu/SmartInfo/docs/frontend/CODE_COMMENTING_GUIDE.md

 ## 1. Introduction

 This guide provides the official standards and best practices for writing code comments and documentation within the SmartInfo frontend codebase (TypeScript, TSX, CSS).
-The primary objective is to enable AI assistants to accurately understand, utilize, and contribute to frontend modules and components.
+The primary objective is to enable all contributors to accurately understand, utilize, and contribute to frontend modules and components.
 These standards also ensure clarity and maintainability for human developers.

 Adherence to this guide is expected for all new and modified frontend code.